 Dear Family & Friends,

-We sincerely hope we can celebrate with all of our guests on [insert date].
-However, we are taking every precaution to ensure that our wedding day is celebrated safely, and we recognize that plans may change.
+We are taking every precaution to ensure that our wedding day is celebrated safely, but we know that plans may change.

-And include the URL on your details card!
-Make this wedding website your hub of information: directions, accommodations, and yep, COVID-19 updates.
+Even if you are having your guests mail back RSVP cards, it has never been more important to have a wedding website and to include the URL on your details card.
+Make this wedding website a hub of information for your guests including directions, accommodations, and yep, COVID-19 updates.

 Have a Back-Up Plan

 As we all know far too well by now — plans may change.
 As you approach the day of your wedding, if you’re worried about having to reduce your guest count, I’m more than happy to come up with a back-up plan for your day-of stationery.
 For example, if you’re planning a wedding for 100 guests, each of whom are getting their own personalized dinner menu, we can also plan for what to put your stationery investment towards if you end up with a reduced guest list of 10 people.
 For example, we can create some really lovely keepsake pieces, like a handwritten piece of calligraphy for each guest, extra hand-lettered signs with your favourite quotes or song lyrics, gorgeous calligraphy banners or table runners… there are so many possibilities!

 For all of my wedding stationery clients, I create complimentary postponement or change-the-date e-notices to help make the process of postponing a little easier.

 However, you might not be postponing your date — you just might be changing the way things work on the day.
 Maybe you’re changing the location of your reception, or maybe even rescinding invitations from some of your guests.
 First of all, take a deep breath!
 By this point, wedding guests understand that there is a very real possibility that they may no longer be able to attend an in-person event, or that they may be attending virtually.
 In this case, you can send a change of plans notice:

 Change of Plans: